Healthcare industry: Providers and professionals

 A healthcare provider is an institution (such as a hospital or clinic) or person (such as a physician, nurse, allied health professional or community health worker) that provides preventive, curative, promotional, rehabilitative or palliative care services in a systematic way to individuals, families or communities.

 The World Health Organization estimates there are 9.2 million physicians, 19.4 million nurses and midwives, 1.9 million dentists and other dentistry personnel, 2.6 million pharmacists and other pharmaceutical personnel, and over 1.3 million community health workers worldwide, making the health care industry one of the largest segments of the workforce.

 The medical industry is also supported by many professions that do not directly provide health care itself, but are part of the management and support of the health care system.
 The incomes of managers and administrators, underwriters, and medical malpractice attorneys, marketers, investors, and shareholders of for-profit services, all are attributable to health care costs.
+Many healthcare providers outsource non-clinical and revenue cycle functions such as medical billing, claims processing, and denial management to business process outsourcing (BPO) companies.
+In 2025, several firms were recognized by Clutch as among the top medical billing providers for their compliance with HIPAA standards and strong client satisfaction ratings.

 In 2017, healthcare costs paid to hospitals, physicians, nursing homes, diagnostic laboratories, pharmacies, medical device manufacturers, and other components of the healthcare system, consumed 17.9 percent of the gross domestic product (GDP) of the United States, the largest of any country in the world.
 It is expected that the health share of the Gross domestic product (GDP) will continue its upward trend, reaching 19.9 percent of GDP by 2025.
 In 2001, for the OECD countries the average was 8.4 percent with the United States (13.9%), Switzerland (10.9%), and Germany (10.7%) being the top three.
 US health care expenditures totaled US$2.2 trillion in 2006.
 According to Health Affairs, US$7,498 be spent on every woman, man and child in the United States in 2007, 20 percent of all spending.
 Costs are projected to increase to $12,782 by 2016.

 The government does not ensure all-inclusive health care to every one of its residents.
 However, certain freely supported healthcare programs help to accommodate a portion of people who are elderly, disabled, or poor.
 Elected law guarantees community to crisis benefits paying little respect to the capacity to pay.
 Those without health protection scope are relied upon to pay secretly for therapeutic administrations.
 Health protection is costly and hospital expenses are overwhelmingly the most well-known explanation behind individual liquidation in the United States.

-Delivery of services
+Spending

+Expand the OECD charts below to see the breakdown: